CLUB TENNIS DESCHAPELLES AT HOSPITAL ALBERT SCHWEITZER, HAITI

 Picture

-The first in-house girls' tournament on the new court
+The first girls' intra-club tournament on the renovated court

 Picture